bsv-blockchain/ts-sdk/docs/tutorials/uhrp-storage.md

 #### "No wallet available" Error
 **Problem**: StorageUploader fails with "No wallet available over any communication substrate" **Solution**:
-- Install and run a BRC-100 compliant wallet (e.g., MetaNet Desktop Wallet)
+- Install and run a BRC-100 compliant wallet (e.g., Metanet Desktop Wallet)
 - Ensure wallet is accessible at http://localhost:3321
 - Verify wallet is fully synced and has sufficient balance